AnnaGlid/GuitarFretMIDIApp/readme.txt

-App for visualising played notes on a guitar fret.
+App for visualising played notes on a guitar fret and piano keyboard.
 Input: MIDI live stream